What is the length of the M.S. in Analytics program?

 Is there an early admission deadline?

 Yes.
-We review the existing pool of completed applications during the first week of December each year.
+Our deadline for Priority Scholarship consideration is December 4.
+We review the existing pool of completed applications in December each year.
 A limited number of seats in each cohort will be reserved for students who apply early, successfully complete our interview process, are admitted, and place a deposit in a timely fashion.

 Are admission decisions made on a rolling basis?

 Yes.
-Starting in January of each year, we process applications on an ongoing basis.
+Starting in January, we process applications on an ongoing basis.
 Some applicants are summarily denied.
 Some applications are placed on hold until the main March application deadline.
 Other applicants are interviewed and admitted to the program before the main March application deadline.
 In general, we advise prospective students who are highly motivated to join our program to apply as early as possible in the admissions cycle.

 Is the MSAN program open to international students?

 Yes, the program welcomes international applicants.
-Approximately 21% of the 2014-2015 cohort was composed of international students.
-These international students hailed from India, China, France, and Turkey.
+Under 50% of the 2015-2016 cohort is composed of international students.
+These international students hail from India, China, Ireland, Morocco, the United Kingdom, Brazil, Spain, South Korea, and Turkey.

 What is the minimum TOEFL score that you will accept?